 Something that many of us have taken for granted over the years was the possibility of retirement.
 With the Canada Pension Plan (CPP) in place, and an average of $679.19 per month, many retirees wind up struggling to continue to pay their bills.
-This, like so many financial realities of our time, has been exasperated by Covid-19.
-People who may have been considering retirement within the next five years, may find themselves in a situation where they have to dip into their savings early or delaying retirement.
+This, like so many financial realities of our time, has been exacerbated by COVID-19.
+People who may have been considering retirement within the next five years may find themselves in a situation where they have to dip into their savings early or delay retirement.
 With the average retirement age rising across both the private and public sectors in 2019, it’s no wonder that many are turning to reverse mortgages to make ends meet.
 Here, we dive into understanding more about reverse mortgages in Canada.

 So, what is a reverse mortgage?

 A reverse mortgage, sometimes called an “equity release,” allows you to access funds from your home equity.
 With reverse mortgages, you don’t have to start making repayments on the loan until you sell, or the owner dies.
 In the latter, the home is sold by the estate and the balance of the reverse mortgage is paid off.
 For a growing class of tight-budget retirees, this may sound ideal.
 However, the decision to take out a reverse mortgage is not one to be made lightly.

 How does this differ from other home equity loans?

 There are two main types of home equity loans: A Home Equity Line of Credit (HELOC) and second mortgages.
 Both of these involve interest, market fluctuations, and the other regular trappings of typical loans.

 Both a HELOC and a second mortgage require you to make monthly payments.
 As with many lines of credit, there are criteria that you must meet.
 In Canada, these often include passing a credit check, providing a 20 to 35 per cent down payment, and proof of income.
 With a HELOC you would pay monthly and the line of credit stays open even if you do not use it.